 Short-term vs Long-term Capital Gains

 The profit an investor generates from the sale of a property is considered to be a capital gain.

 Shorter-term capital gains are taxed based on normal income tax rates, but when a property is held for more than a year, and without classification as a dealer, profits will be taxed based on long-term capital gains rates.

 For the majority of taxpayers, the above rates will range between zero to twenty percent.
 When compared to having to pay income tax and self-employment tax, there can be more savings in longer term capital gains.

 There are some real estate tax advantages that investors can benefit from, if they are aware of these advantages when starting out.
 Many of the costs associated with renovation and labor on the property can be deducted, but this is often overlooked by new real estate investors who are still unfamiliar with the local tax structures.
 Real estate investors with home offices can also deduct these spaces.

 Other potential deductions can include travel expenses such as going to and from the property, certain settlements and the mortgage interest from bridge loans are only a few examples.

 There are also deductions available in the form of tax codes which favor landlords or rental owners, minimizing tax liability.
 Managing your fix and flip expenses is key to reducing the amount of income which is taxable, so it is key for real estate investors to keep a keen eye on all the ins and outs here, no matter how insignificant the expense may seem.
 Managing expenses and saving costs through deductions are some of the benefits that real estate investors can reap.

 Taxes are a natural part of real estate investment, and it is important for property flippers to know some of these basic tips when actively investing.
-For fix and flip investors, the importance given to investing in a great property should also be given to good financial recordkeeping.
-By being more familiar with the way fix and flip investors are taxed, it becomes possible to know which deductions can be made to maximize savings.
+For fix and flip investors, the importance given to investing in a great property should also be given to good financial record keeping.
+By being more familiar with how the taxes on flipping houses really works, it becomes possible to know which deductions can be made to maximize savings.